Top emitter China agrees to work with EU to cut carbon

 Last month, it agreed to link its ETS with Australia's scheme by 2018.

-EU Climate Commissioner Connie Hedegaard said the Chinese financing deal was "an important step for an ever closer cooperation towards a robust international carbon market".
+EU Climate Commissioner Connie Hedegaard said on Thursday the Chinese financing deal was "an important step for an ever closer cooperation towards a robust international carbon market".

-"Needless to say that it makes a significant difference when now also China wants to use carbon markets to reduce emissions cost-effectively and boost low-carbon technologies," she said.
+"Needless to say that it makes a significant difference when now also China wants to use carbon markets to reduce emissions cost-effectively and boost low-carbon technologies," she said in the statement.

 Piebalgs said the European Union had "solid experience" in fighting climate change, and it would share that with China.